Top 11 Greatest Mothers In American History

 Photo biography |

-In 1826, Sojourner Truth (circa 1797—1883) and her baby daughter escaped slavery in Ulster County, New York.
-Soon after her escape, she heard that her 5-year-old son, Peter, was illegally sold to a man in Alabama.
-Truth raised money for a lawyer, filed a complaint in court, and successfully got Peter out of slavery—a landmark case in which a black woman successfully sued a white man in court.
-Truth went on to become a Christian preacher in New York City and toured the northeast, speaking about the Bible, abolition, and women’s suffrage.
+Sojourner Truth (circa 1797—1883) and her infant daughter escaped slavery in Ulster County, New York, in 1826.
+Soon after escaping, she learned that her 5-year-old son, Peter, had been sold illegally to a man in Alabama.
+Truth raised funds for a lawyer, filed a lawsuit, and successfully freed Peter—a landmark case in which a black woman successfully sued a white man in court.
+Truth later became a Christian preacher in New York City and toured the northeast, speaking on the Bible, abolition, and women's suffrage.

 4. Mary Musgrove

-Mary Musgrove was born in 1700 to a Native-American mother and a trapper father.
-She divided her time as a child between her parents’ two cultures, and after her marriage worked as a translator and began opening outposts.
-Mary and her husband had four children.
-Her efforts at connecting settlers and the Native Americans helped establish colonial life in Georgia.
+In 1700, Mary Musgrove was born to a Native American mother and a trapper father.
+As a child, she split her time between her parents' two cultures, and after her marriage, she worked as a translator and opened outposts.
+Mary and her husband were the parents of four children.
+Her efforts to connect settlers and Native Americans aided in the establishment of colonial life in Georgia.

-Mary and didn’t give up on either the colonists or the native peoples she had grown up with.
-Mary’s life was difficult and complicated—all four of her children died, as well as her husband.
-She spent her life working to bring very different groups of people together, and was not always successful.
-Mary died in 1767.
+Mary did not abandon the colonists or the indigenous peoples with whom she had grown up.
+Mary's life was difficult and complicated—all four of her children and her husband died.
+She spent her life attempting to bring together disparate groups of people, and she was not always successful.
+Mary passed away in 1767.

 5. Michelle Obama